A-M-V.ORG

 Hi-Fidelity Prototype

-After finalizing the UI library, I applied what I designed to the mid-fidelity wireframes and make the hi-fidelity prototype.
+After finalizing the UI library, I applied what I designed to the mid-fidelity wireframes and hi-fidelity prototype.

 Landing Page